ggramaize/libqth/README.md

 Use ```python``` or ```python3``` as you need.

+### Difference in Python module from lib

+Where the lib returns EDOM, the python module returns False, or True for the check QTH.
+If no error, a dict with infos is returned.

 ## USAGE

 You can use the library by compiling it using make, or you can run the test suite by executing the following command: